arkime/arkime/CONTRIBUTING.md

 ### Code of Conduct

 We encourage inclusive and professional interactions on our project.
-We welcome everyone to open an issue, improve the documentation, report bug or submit a pull request.
+We welcome everyone to open an issue, improve the documentation, report a bug or submit a pull request.
 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 If you feel there is a conduct issue related to this project, please raise it per the Code of Conduct process and we will address it.

 ---